 - Inaugurating Tibetan Refugee Reception Centers in Dharamsala and other provinces, largely through U.S. government funding

-This video was produced by the U.S. Department of State, Bureau of International Information Programs in April 2012.
-The speaker in this video is Nancy J. Powell, U.S. Ambassador to India.
+This video was produced by the U.S. Department of State, Bureau of International Information Programs in January 2015.
+The speaker in this video is Rich Verma, U.S. Ambassador to India.